shardsofblue/virginia-court-data/final-memo.md

 ### Strengths
 Because the data set is not a sample of cases but rather every case, statistical variance is not an issue.
 Additionally, because I only analyzed counties with a given threshold of total and black/white cases, I limited the effect of outlier cases on the overall results.

 In order to understand each case holistically, I grouped charges based on defendant name, location, year filed and race.
-This should allow a more truthful understanding of sentencing times than looking at each charge individually.
+This should allow a more truthful understanding of sentencing times per case, as opposed to looking at each charge individually.

 ### Weaknesses
-The analysis only uses numbers to limit the effect of outlier cases.
+The analysis only uses high numbers of cases to limit the effect of outlier cases.
 A more thorough analysis would look more closely into each county to identify and understand potential outlier cases and their effect on the results.

-The aggregation did not take into account birthdays or date of offense, so this grouping may need adjustment to ensure unrelated cases are not grouped together.
+The aggregation did not take into account birthdays or dates of offense, so this grouping may need further adjustment to ensure unrelated cases are not grouped together.

 This analysis did not control for the same variables as the USSC report.
 Some, such as age and criminal history, are not included in the data I analyzed.